Christmas in Brazil is one of our most important festive days.

 Farofa is a mix of dried cassava flour with salt, butter, spices, and chopped crispy bacon.
 And instead of cabbage, we serve kale sauteed with garlic and onion.

 These are the basic Brazil holiday foods.
-I know it might sound crazy how we Brazilian eat double starch so often, but that’s Brazil Christmas food: double starch, hearty, delicious.
+I know it might sound crazy how we Brazilians eat double starch so often, but that’s Brazil Christmas food: double starch, hearty, delicious.

 Brazilian Christmas desserts